2019 1

 At Chateau Gilette, I tasted very nice, fresh, and aromatic Les Justices, "poor man's" Gilette in vintage 2018.
 The exact property in the 2015 vintage showed more intensity and acidity than in 2018, with more concentration and a long finish.
 Fat and honeyed aftertaste.
 93+p.

-The most recent release of Chateau Gilette is 1997, and it tasted like honey essence, fresh and very intense, with the hallmark flavor of the property, grilled almonds, mango, and great acidity.
+The most recent release of Chateau Gilette was in 1997, and it tasted like honey essence, fresh and very intense, with the hallmark flavor of the property, grilled almonds, mango, and great acidity.
 Simply stunning!
 98p.
 1996 from Gilette wasn't as impressive as 1997.
 In this vintage, grapes were dried by wind (passerilage), not by a huge botrytis attack.
 It possessed delicious sweetness, almond flavor, intensity and concentration, and very nice acidity and length.
 94p.

 Yquem didn't offer its 2018 for tasting this time.